Skip to content

 In addition to the Miranda Corbie novels, Kelli has penned a number of short stories, including “Children’s Day”, a prequel to CITY OF DRAGONS, published in the bestselling anthology, FIRST THRILLS: HIGH-OCTANE STORIES FROM THE HOTTEST THRILLER WRITERS.

-Other published fiction includes several stand-alone short stories for various anthologies, including most recently the first Nasty Woman Press anthology, SHATTERING GLASS, as well as UNLOADED: CRIME WRITERS WRITING WITHOUT GUNS and SCOUNDRELS: TALES OF GREED MURDER AND FINANCIAL CRIMES.
+Other published fiction includes several stand-alone short stories for various anthologies, including the first Nasty Woman Press anthology, SHATTERING GLASS, as well as UNLOADED: CRIME WRITERS WRITING WITHOUT GUNS and SCOUNDRELS: TALES OF GREED MURDER AND FINANCIAL CRIMES.
+Her story “Folk Song” was included in the Anthony Award-winning TALES OF MUSIC, MURDER AND MAYHEM: BOUCHERCON ANTHOLOGY 2024.
+Her most recent was “Levees”, published in BLOOD ON THE BAYOU — CASE CLOSED: The Official Bouchercon Anthology 2025.

 In addition to fiction, Kelli has contributed a number of essays about writers and writing to various anthologies.
 She is proud to have been a contributor to the Edgar-nominated and Agatha-winning BOOKS TO DIE FOR: THE WORLD’S GREATEST MYSTERY WRITERS ON THE WORLD’S GREATEST MYSTERY NOVELS, edited by John Connolly and Declan Burke.
 Kelli chose to write about one of her surprisingly major influences, Agatha Christie, in an essay on MURDER ON THE ORIENT EXPRESS.